-Operating revenues decreased \$30.5 million or 7.4% from the prior year.
-The primary factor was the decrease in other operating revenues of \$43.7 million or 40.0%, caused by a reduction on the gains from the sale of single-family mortgage loans of \$36.8 million or 87.8% because of rapidly increasing interest rates.
+Operating revenues increased \$52.0 million or 15.0% from the prior year.
+The primary factors were the increase in investment income of \$46.7 million or 123.5% caused by increased interest rates earned on investment balances and a reduction in the unrealized losses on investments of \$35.8 million or 35.1% cause by less interest rate increases in fiscal year 2023 compared to fiscal year 2022.
 Operating expenses for the year increased \$43.5 million or 13.7% from the prior year.
 The increase was primarily the result of increased grant expenses and interest costs, which increased \$29.7 million and \$21.9 million respectively, from the prior year, because of increased grant activity and increasing interest rates.
-Non-operating revenues (expenses), net, increased by \$82.5 million or 128.3% from the prior year.
-The primary factor was the decrease in unrealized losses on investments of \$77.8 million or 76.2% due to a slower increasing interest rate environment.
+Non-operating activity decreased \$8.1 million or 3.4% caused by the timing of the Virginia Mortgage Relief Program being active for the full year and the end of the Emergency Rental Assistance and Coronavirus Relief Fund.

-Management's Discussion and Analysis (unaudited) June 30, 2023 and 2022
+Management's Discussion and Analysis (unaudited) June 30, 2024 and 2023